 As a student at Palatine High School, I believe the best way to have a fulfilling experience before taking the next steps after high school is to get involved in activities that you feel passionate about.
-I’ve always pushed myself by participating in softball, speech & acting team, orchestra, a cappella, and multiple theatrical productions, all while taking many AP classes.
+I’ve always pushed myself by participating in softball, speech and acting team, orchestra, a cappella and multiple theatrical productions, all while taking many AP classes.
 I, like many of my peers, do these things for a number of reasons, but primarily to receive a sense of fulfillment.
 However, any individual’s time can only be stretched so far, and at the end of the day, many students find themselves retreating back to the questions “what will look the best for college admissions?” or “how can I be as successful as possible?” which often means that fine arts activities like music and theater take a place on the back-burner, as academics become the main priority.

-Palatine High School Music Department Chair Dung Pham said.
+“The arts help us find our purpose, and help us connect to our humanity,” Palatine High School Music Department Chair Dung Pham said.
 “I feel like it’s much more difficult now, because there’s so many options for kids and so many AP and dual credit [classes], which are very enticing for them, because it helps them get a little bit ahead after high school.”

-Although not every student who participates in the fine arts will go on to major and make a living through art, they are more likely to be successful in high school, college, and beyond.
+Although not every student who participates in the fine arts will go on to major and make a living through art, they are more likely to be successful in high school, college and beyond.
 Additionally, low income students with high arts participation are 5 times less likely to drop out than their low income peers who are not involved in arts.

 Being a part of an ensemble for any part of the arts teaches students the crucial skills of working with other people to create something bigger than themselves.
 A symphony cannot be played by one person; a group effort of many different people with different skill sets working together is required to create a piece of art that has the power to move an audience.